mollie/SalesforceCommerceCloud/README.md

 Use the provided NPM scripts to compile and upload changes to your Sandbox.

 #Testing
 You can run `npm test` to execute all unit tests in the project.
-Run `npm run test:coverage` to get coverage information.
+Run `npm run cover` to get coverage information.
 Coverage will be available in coverage folder under root directory.

 # Mollie Documentation